Macrometacorp/docs/docs/collections/keyvalue/key-value-store-data.md

 Displays the value corresponding to the key.

+## Group ID

+Displays the value corresponding to the group ID, if any.
+This column only appears if you selected the **Group** option at collection creation.

 ## Expire At

 The exact time when the time-to-live (TTL) index expires (date and time).
 Expiration is not required, so the value might be N/A.